chendravid/100meter-app/README.md

-# 100meter
+# 100meter.me

-A (very) simple web app for checking the distance you travelled from a set point (Which should be your home unless you're naughty).
+A (very) simple web app for checking how far you are from an address.

 Created to help comply with new Israeli COVID-19 regulations, requiring citizens to remain no more than 100m from home.
 Not accurate due to browser GPS limitations.
 Use at own risk.